keithvassallomt/icloudbridge.app/docs-src/USAGE.md

 - `SERVICE` accepts `bitwarden`/`vaultwarden` or `nextcloud`.
 When omitted we simply display the current choice.

+> Bitwarden/Vaultwarden authentication now supports (and for Bitwarden Cloud may require) an OAuth
+> `client_id`/`client_secret`.
+Supply those when prompted during credential setup.
+If your Bitwarden
+> tenant mandates specific public client IDs, use that value; for Vaultwarden/self-hosted you can leave
+> them blank.

 ### `passwords import-apple CSV`
 Seed the database using Apple’s “Export Passwords…” CSV (argument is required).